caochao39/tarerobotics/docs/source/other_useful_information/other_useful_features.rst

 Resetting terrain map: Occasionally, the terrain map is messed up due to state estimation being unstable, for example.
 The vehicle cannot find a path and gets stuck.
 To reset the terrain map, send a ROS Float32 typed message on the '/map_clearing' topic.
 The value determines the range to clear on the terrain map.
 Alternatively, users can press the 'clear-terrain-map' button on the joystick controller.

-Recording and processing bagfiles: To record the sensor data to a bagfile, in a terminal, go to the ROS workspace, source the ROS workspace (due to custom format for the scan messages), and use the command lines below while the system is running.
+Recording and processing bagfiles: To record the sensor data to a bagfile, source the ROS workspace in a terminal (due to custom format for the scan messages) and use the command lines below while the system is running.

 .. code-block:: XML

-  source install/setup.bash
+  source autonomy_stack_mecanum_wheel_platform/install/setup.bash
   ros2 bag record /imu/data /lidar/scan -o 'bagfolder_path'

 To launch the system for bagfile processing, use of the command lines below.
 For base autonomy system:

 .. code-block:: XML

+  cd autonomy_stack_mecanum_wheel_platform
   ./system_bagfile.sh

 For system with route planner:

 .. code-block:: XML

+    cd autonomy_stack_mecanum_wheel_platform
     ./system_bagfile_with_route_planner.sh

 For system with exploration planner:

 .. code-block:: XML

+    cd autonomy_stack_mecanum_wheel_platform
     ./system_bagfile_with_exploration_planner.sh

 In another terminal, source the ROS workspace (required) and play the bagfile.

 .. code-block:: XML

-    source install/setup.bash
+    source autonomy_stack_mecanum_wheel_platform/install/setup.bash
     ros2 bag play 'bagfolder_path/bagfile_name.mcap (or bagfile_name.db3)'

 `A few example bagfiles are provided here. <https://drive.google.com/drive/folders/1G1JYkccvoSlxyySuTlPfvmrWoJUO8oSs?usp=sharing>`_ Users can use the bagfiles to test the system offline without accessing the real-robot setup.
 Note that for bagfile processing, please follow the `Ubuntu System Setup <https://tarerobotics.readthedocs.io/en/latest/other_useful_information/ubuntu_system_setup.html>`_ section to set up the system and autonomy stack.